-If Annex III, exemption 13(a) would no longer be available for use in test and measurement equipment, sectors relying on these products would be particularly affected.
-Many sectors utilize the equipment; a non-renewal will, however, particularly have a negative impact on lithography (used in the production of integrated circuits), precision position measurement solutions, the life science, chemical, clinical and environmental monitoring industries, where equipment utilizing 13(a) exemption is used extensively.
+If Annex III, exemption 13(b) would no longer be available for use in test and measurement equipment, sectors relying on these products would be particularly affected.
+Many sectors utilize the equipment; a non-renewal will, however, particularly have a negative impact on lithography (used in the production of integrated circuits), precision position measurement solutions, the life science, chemical, clinical and environmental monitoring industries, where equipment utilizing 13(b) exemption is used extensively.

-For the majority of products that utilize Annex III, exemption 13(a) it is not possible to remove the exempt components without risk to product safety, quality, reliability or performance.
-For products where lead-free glass optical components become available, conversion to become exemption-free would be prioritized by EEA revenue as it likely would not be worth the investment to re-design all products to be exemption-free.
+For the products that utilize exemption 13(b), Annex III it is not feasible to remove the exempt components.

+For those products where lead- and cadmium-free alternatives that fulfil the design requirements become available, conversion would be prioritized by EEA revenue as it likely would not be worth the investment to re-design all products to be free of the exemption.
 Even if there were suitable alternatives on the market today, it is expected to take several years or more to convert the entire companies' portfolio.
-This would likely result in a withdrawal of products from the market until products are converted.
-Any low revenue products that require significant re-design, or products that are within a few years of obsolescence, are likely be withdrawn from the EEA market.
+This would likely result in withdrawal of products from the market until products are converted.
+On the other hand, low revenue products that require significant re-design, or those products that are within a few years of obsolescence, are likely be withdrawn from the EEA market.